 RPA’s Legislative Action Center (LAC) facilitates the important communication between RPA members and their members of Congress as well as representatives in their state legislatures.
 The LAC allows RPA members to track the progress of and search for all current legislation being considered by Congress.

-RPA Capitol Hill Day 2019
+RPA Virtual Capitol Hill Day 2020

 Please contact RPA’s Director of Public Policy, Rob Blaser, at 301-468-3515, or by email at email@example.com with any questions on Hill Day.

-RPA Capitol Hill Day 2018 (Highlights)
+RPA Capitol Hill Day 2019 (Highlights)